-Which makes total sense; it’s a scorching, rocky canyon with dehydration from excessive heat posing a threat to any lost people.
+This makes total sense; it’s a scorching, rocky canyon with dehydration from excessive heat posing a threat to any lost people.
 Make sure you bring water!

 2. Badwater Basin

-The second spot on our list is Badwater Basin which has the lowest elevation in the United States and the second-lowest elevation in the western hemisphere.
+The second spot on our list is Badwater Basin, which has the lowest elevation in the United States and the second-lowest elevation in the Western Hemisphere.
 At its lowest point, Badwater Basin is 279 feet or about 85 meters below sea level!

 See Related: Best Camper Accessories